 with $\xi = -\mu + p^2/2m$ and $\Delta_0$ is the homogenous mean field solution.
 Without loss of generality we take $\delta\mu> 0$, then from Eq.~\eqref{eq:H2} we infer that tuning the chemical potential difference to values $\delta\mu \geq\Delta_0$, the mode $b$ becomes gapless.
 This phase corresponds to a superconductor with one gapped and one gapless fermionic mode and is named gapless homogeneous superfluid.

-In the above naive discussion we did not take into account that increasing $\delta\mu$ the difference between the free-energy of the superfluid phase, $\Omega_s$, and of the normal phase, $\Omega_n$ decreases; eventually the normal phase becomes energetically favored for sufficiently large $\delta\mu$.
-In weak coupling it is possible to show that the two free-energies become equal at $\delta\mu_1 = \Delta_0/\sqrt{2}$ (corresponding to the so-called Chandrasekhar-Clogston limit \cite{Chandrasekhar, Clogston}), that is before the fermionic excitation spectrum becomes gapless.
+In the above naive discussion we did not take into account that increasing $\delta\mu$ the difference between the free energy of the superfluid phase, $\Omega_s$, and of the normal phase, $\Omega_n$ decreases; eventually the normal phase becomes energetically favored for sufficiently large $\delta\mu$.
+In weak coupling it is possible to show that the two free energies become equal at $\delta\mu_1 = \Delta_0/\sqrt{2}$ (corresponding to the so-called Chandrasekhar-Clogston (CC) limit \cite{Chandrasekhar, Clogston}), that is before the fermionic excitation spectrum becomes gapless.
 At this critical value of $\delta\mu$ a first order transition to the normal phase takes place and the superfluid phase becomes metastable.
 The reason for this behavior can be qualitatively understood as follows.
 Pairing results in an energy gain of the order of $\Delta_0$, however BCS pairing takes place between fermions with equal and opposite momenta.
-When a mismatch between the Fermi sphere is present it tends to disfavor the BCS pairing, because in order to have equal momenta, fermions must pay an energy cost of the order of $\delta\mu$.
+When a mismatch between the Fermi spheres is present it tends to disfavor the BCS pairing, because for having equal momenta fermions must pay an energy cost of the order of $\delta\mu$.
 Therefore, when $\delta\mu > c \Delta_0$, where $c$ is some number, pairing cannot take place.
 In the weak coupling limit, one finds that $c = 1/\sqrt{2}$.
 This behavior is pictorially depicted in Fig. \ref{Fig:Clogston}.